-How much more does an engineer with a Master’s degree (MSc) earn than one with only a Bachelor’s (BSc)?
+How much more does an engineer with a Master’s degree (MSc) earn than one with a Bachelor’s (BSc)?

-Have you decided to become an engineer, but are wondering about how many years you’ll have to study?
+Have you decided to become an engineer, but are wondering how many years you’ll have to study?
 Or maybe you’re working as an engineer with a BSc and thinking about going back to school?

 Get access to Tekna’s salary statistics

 Your best bargaining chip in salary negotiations is seeing what others with your background are earning.
 Because we offer our members some of the country’s best banking and insurance deals, legal assistance and a lot more, it pays to join Tekna.

 Large differences that’ll keep growing over time

 Based on 2020 figures, an engineer with a Master's degree (MSc) can expect to earn an average gross monthly salary of NOK 82,020, while an engineer (BSc) can expect to earn NOK 66,890 for the same time period.

 Of course, these calculations might include extra payments made to the Norwegian State Educational Loan Fund and lost income for the extra time it’ll take you to finish your MSc; but in the long run, your salary will quickly make up for this income loss.

 Tekna advisor Katrine Olsson thinks the large pay gap between these two educational levels is to be expected.

 – Competency pays off, and the value of Tekna members’ competency is sought after in the market.